m1ch/iocage-plugin-mariadb/README.md

     iocage fetch --plugin-name "mariadb" --git_repository https://github.com/m1ch/iocage-plugin-index --branch mariadb --name mariadb vnet=On dhcp=Off nat=On

 ### Clean-up after testing
+ATTENTION: This deletes the jail and all contianing data!

     iocage destroy --recursive mariadb

 ## Use the server from the host